Home Help for families Information & Advice Benefits & money Benefits & tax credits Other benefits

 This is a means-tested benefit for those who pay rent and are on a low income.
 However, most people cannot make a new claim for housing benefit.
 This is because it has been replaced by Universal Credit.
 If you are a renter who claims Universal Credit, you may get extra Universal Credit payments towards your rent costs instead.

-Special rules allow people who live in supported accommodation and some disabled adults who qualify for a payment called the severe disability premium to make new claims for housing benefit.
+Special rules allow people who live in supported accommodation to make new claims for housing benefit.
 Contact our free helpline for further advice if this applies to you.

 A benefit for people who are looking for work.
 There is an income based type of JSA that has been replaced by Universal Credit for new claimants and a contributory type that still exists for new claimants who have paid sufficient national insurance contributions.